Things to Do in Krakow in 7 Days

 Heroes’ Square in the Krakow Ghetto| ©Marco Zanferrari

-You have already been able to know a little better the history of Krakow and it is time for you to enter fully into the enormous weight that this city had in Europe with the arrival of the Second World War.
-The Jews, at that time, were driven into a ghetto where the tragedy of the Holocaust would begin to unfold.
+You’ve already gotten to know a bit more about Kraków’s history, and now it’s time to fully immerse yourself in the immense impact this city had on Europe with the onset of World War II.
+At that time, the Jews were herded into a ghetto where the tragedy of the Holocaust would begin to unfold.

-Despite the harshness of history, Krakow still has much to tell and that is why for this third day, I have reserved for you Podgórze, the Jewish ghetto that, even today, keeps memories of those tragic days.
+Despite the harshness of its history, Kraków still has much to share, which is why, for this third day, I’ve set aside Podgórze for you—the Jewish ghetto that, even today, preserves memories of those tragic days.
+To explore it in depth, book a private tour of the Jewish Quarter.

-Bohaterow Square is one of the most emblematic starting points of this area of the city where all Jews were sent after the Nazi occupation.
-It was here that the fate of millions of citizens and their distribution to the concentration camps was decided.
+Bohaterów Square is one of the most iconic starting points in this part of the city, where all Jews were sent following the Nazi occupation.
+It was here that the fate of millions of citizens was decided and their distribution to concentration camps was determined.

 Now, in its place, 60 empty chairs are scattered throughout the square in recognition of all the victims.
-To get there, you should arrive by streetcar to the Limanowskiego streetcar station.
+To get there, take the tram to the Limanowskiego station.

 Visit Oskar Schindler’s Factory

-Inside the Jewish ghetto of Krakow is a must-see stop that you can't miss and has an incredible story behind it.
-Oskar Schindler's pot factory was founded in Krakow and started by cheap Jewish labor.
-However, during World War II, its owner Mr. Schindler used it to save the lives of a total of 1,200 people by giving them jobs.
+Inside the Krakow Jewish ghetto, there’s a must-see stop you can’t miss, with an incredible story behind it.
+Oskar Schindler’s pot factory was founded in Krakow and operated using cheap Jewish labor.
+However, during World War II, its owner, Mr. Schindler, used it to save the lives of a total of 1,200 people by giving them work.

-Today the factory is a must-see museum of memory that you can visit for around 15 euros and that I promise you will be worth it for the enormous historical value.
+Today, the factory is an essential memorial museum that you can visit for around 15 euros, and I promise you it will be worth it for its immense historical value.

-Very close to the factory is the most important contemporary art museum in the city, the MOCAK.
-I suggest you visit it after lunch and dedicate the time it deserves because it is full of works of all kinds and, if you like art and culture, for less than 5 euros you will feel at home.
+Very close to the factory is the city’s most important contemporary art museum, the MOCAK.
+I suggest visiting it after lunch and spending as much time there as it deserves, because it’s filled with all kinds of artworks, and if you love art and culture, for less than 5 euros you’ll feel right at home.

-The Krakow ghetto was for many years separated from the rest of the city by a wall that enclosed the Jews.
-Today there are only a few remains located at number 62 Limanowskiego Street but it is interesting to visit them to learn more about what the ghetto was like at that time and get an idea of the recent history of the city.
+For many years, the Krakow ghetto was separated from the rest of the city by a wall that enclosed the Jewish community.
+Today, only a few remnants remain at 62 Limanowskiego Street, but it’s worth visiting them to better understand what the ghetto was like at that time and to get a sense of the city’s recent history.

 Entrance to the camp| ©Billy Wirawan